barseghyanartur/django-elasticsearch-dsl-drf/docs/installing_elasticsearch.rst

 ========================
 For development and testing purposes, it's often handy to be able to quickly switch between different Elasticsearch versions.
-Since this packages supports 2.x, 5.x (and in nearest future - 6.x) branches, you could make use of the following boxes/containers for development and testing.
+Since this packages supports 2.x, 5.x and 6.x branches, you could make use of the following boxes/containers for development and testing.

 For all containers/boxes mentioned below, no authentication is required (for